 North Atlantic Treaty Organisation (NATO) defence ministers heard a strong warning from U.S. Defence Secretary?

-North Atlantic Treaty Organisation (NATO) defence ministers heard a strong warning from U.S. Defence Secretary Melvin Laird when they met in Brussels, Belgium, in Wednesday (December 6), for an end-of-year planning session.
+Background: North Atlantic Treaty Organisation (NATO) defence ministers heard a strong warning from U.S. Defence Secretary Melvin Laird when they met in Brussels, Belgium, in Wednesday (December 6), for an end-of-year planning session.
 He told the Defence Planning Committee of the 15-nation alliance, that war would follow any delusion that detente with Eastern Europe could be achieved without a NATO defence system.
 Mr. Laird, who is retiring from politics, was addressing his last Defence Committee meeting.

 The Defence Committee session was the second in a four-day series on NATO agnosterol discussions.
 Foreign Ministers were due to start their two-day meeting on Thursday (December 7).